loganc04/troisjs.github.io/src/guide/core/scene.md

 ### Access three.js scene

-You should set a *ref* on the scene :
+You should set a *ref* on the scene:

 ```html
 <Scene ref="scene">